Synonyms: SAR 443060

 Condition(s): Alzheimer's Disease, Amyotrophic Lateral Sclerosis

-U.S. FDA Status: Alzheimer's Disease (Phase 1), Amyotrophic Lateral Sclerosis (Phase 1)
+U.S. FDA Status: Alzheimer's Disease (Inactive), Amyotrophic Lateral Sclerosis (Inactive)

 Company: Denali Therapeutics Inc., Sanofi